RVIRUS0817/ansible_update/README.md

 When a vulnerability is detected, first of all middleware is written in group_vars / all.
 In main.yml, with_items is being used and assigned.

 ## Caution
-If there is a blank value, yum update - y will be executed and all will be updated.
+If there is a blank value, yum update - y /apt-get upgrade will be executed and all will be updated.
 Please delete unnecessary [- ""] and then let it flow.

 ## Dryrun/Run